MicrosoftDocs/dynamics-365-project-operations/articles/psa/resource-management-skills-proficiency.md

 1. To create a proficiency model, go to **Resources** \> **Proficiency Models**, and then select **New**.
 2. In the new rating model, specify the minimum rating value, the maximum rating value, and the entity that is being rated.
-3. In the **Rating Values** sub-grid, you can define the different rating values, from the minimum to the maximum.
+3. In the **Rating Values** subgrid, you can define the different rating values, from the minimum to the maximum.

 > ![Minimum and maximum ratings defined](media/Resource-Management-image85.png)